Ice (2018 film): Plot

-At first, Sasha and Nadya cannot stand each other, but Sasha Gorin turns out to be a good psychologist and begins to restore Nadya’s spirit by physically mocking her and then finding a common language.
+At first, Sasha and Nadya cannot stand each other, but Sasha Gorin turns out to be a good psychologist and begins to restore Nadya's spirit by physically mocking her and then finding a common language.
 Soon this is bearing fruit: the sensitivity of the legs and the ability to move their fingers begin to return to Nadya.
 After that, they switch to physiotherapy exercises: Sasha starts taking Nadya to the local gym, where she learns to walk again and restores her atrophied leg muscles.
 As a result, she again gets to her feet, and then returns to the ice.
 At this point, their relationship with Sasha reached an almost romantic level.
 As a result, Nadya even persuades him to act as her partner on the return number, speaking in her previous role as a hockey player.
 The resulting unusual number is received warmly.
 Later, Sasha also admits to Nadya that in his childhood he also went in for figure skating for some time, to which his grandmother drove him, but his father considered him a purely female sport and persuaded his son to switch to hockey.

 After their joint performance, Sasha Gorin unexpectedly meets Vova Leonov in the locker room, who is trying to convince him to leave Nadya, claiming that only he, Vova, can lead her to the Olympic medal.
-The whole day Sasha spends sad thoughts: he realizes that he has fallen in love with Nadya and wants to be with her, but Vova’s words touched him too deeply.
+The whole day Sasha spends sad thoughts: he realizes that he has fallen in love with Nadya and wants to be with her, but Vova's words touched him too deeply.
 As a result, he gets drunk, comes to Nadya and lies to her that all this time he helped her only out of pity, leaving a big teddy bear won in the shooting gallery.

 Nadya Lapshina again unites with Vova Leonova and begins performing in a big competition, but he drops her almost immediately.
 The doctor establishes that Nadya no longer has any problems with her back: the point is pure psychosomatics.
 Vova explodes and expresses that in fact he always considered Nadya an insignificant figure skater and spoke with her only because of her popularity among the people.
 Nadya does not stand it and returns to speak alone, although this is against the rules.
 Sasha, who watched the contest on television, does not dare to stay away and urgently gets to Moscow.
 Having entered the stadium with the support of Irina Shatalina, he takes his suit from a dejected Vova and goes out to the ice to Nadya.
 She in tears asks him why he came, and he confesses to her his feelings.
-The judges refuse to start playing music for them again, sitting among the audience, begins to sing themselves, and then the whole room picks up the song, and Nadya and Sasha perform a beautiful duet number for it.
+The judges refuse to start playing music for them again, sitting among the audience, begins to sing themselves, and then the whole room picks up the song, and Nadya and Sasha perform a duet number for it.

 Despite the fact that they remained disqualified, Nadya Lapshina and Sasha Gorin are happy, because now they can be together on the ice and outside it.